qiboteam/qibolab/README.md

 ## Documentation

-The qibolab backend documentation is available at [qibolab.readthedocs.io](http://34.240.99.72/qibolab/) (username:qiboteam, pass:qkdsimulator).
+The qibolab backend documentation is available at https://qibolab.readthedocs.io.

 ## Minimum working example